mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 }
 ```

-From the top, the `UnsupportedCommand` will be used when unsupported commands are received, `KeepAlive` will represent `WebSocketFrame.Ping()`, `DiscardMessage` will be used to filter our unwanted message before we send to all users, `SendToUser` will represent messages meant for a particular user and lastly, `ChatMsg` will represent regular chat messages sent by registered users.
+From the top, the `UnsupportedCommand` will be used when unsupported commands are received, `KeepAlive` will represent `WebSocketFrame.Ping()`, `DiscardMessage` will be used to filter unwanted message before we send to all users, `SendToUser` will represent messages meant for a particular user and lastly, `ChatMsg` will represent regular chat messages sent by registered users.

 ### 6.3.
-Commands
+Protocols
-Next, we'll need to process commands sent through the WebSocket, create a file called `Command.scala`, and add the following code:
+Next, we'll need to process commands sent through the WebSocket, in this section, we'll define a set of protocols needed to process the incoming commands.
+Create a file called `Protocol.scala`, and add the following code:

 ```scala
 package rockthejvm.websockets